-As shown in Fig.~\ref{fig_ablation}, we evaluate the impact of varying the number of activated layers in the image and text encoders on the SARCLIP-1M test set.
-The results reveal a consistent trend: model performance improves as more layers are activated.
-This highlights the importance of deep, expressive representations in both modalities for effective SAR image-text understanding.
+As shown in Fig.~\ref{fig_ablation}, we evaluate the impact of varying the number of activated layers in the image and text encoders on the SARVLM-1M test set.
+The results reveal a consistent trend that model performance improves as more layers are activated.
+This highlights the importance of deep and expressive representations in both modalities for effective SAR image-text understanding.